 Telephone (916) 552-9000

 Question: May a licensee voluntarily "suspend" his or her license to perform non-Uniform Standards of Professional Appraisal Practice (USPAP) appraisals?

-Answer: OREA sometimes receives requests from licensees wishing to suspend or terminate their licenses.
+Answer: BREA sometimes receives requests from licensees wishing to suspend or terminate their licenses.
 The most common reasons include the desire to produce non-USPAP appraisals for real estate brokers or for tax appeal purposes.
 There is currently no provision for permitting such a suspension of licensure prior to the license expiration.